Ugg flash sale at Nordstrom Rack | CNN Underscored

 Koola Faux Fur Lined Suede Tall Boot ($59.95, originally $64.99; nordstromrack.com)

 A practical and simple option, these tall boots will keep little legs and feet protected from temperature drops.
-They have a grip sole for a steady balance, and a faux fur lining for extra warmth.
+They have a grip sole for a steady balance and a faux fur lining for extra warmth.

 For more great Ugg deals, check out CNN Coupons.